It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 Your best strategy to stay out of jail is to be proactive.

-An attorney can find out if there is an outstanding warrant for your arrest, make contact with the officer in charge of your case, and file an appearance with the court that issued the warrant.
+An attorney can find out if there is an outstanding warrant for your arrest, contact the officer in charge of your case, and file an appearance with the court that issued the warrant.
 If an attorney files an appearance, the court will generally take the warrant out of the system because the court knows you will appear; otherwise, you would not have wasted your money hiring an attorney.

 What if I didn’t know there was a warrant out for me?